REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: State of the art

 Real-world applications frequently require navigation in 3D environments, such as with underwater robots.
 Consequently, in \cite{bhattacharya2012topological} and \cite{martinez2021optimization}, topological aspects and optimization techniques for 3D tethered navigation were explored.
 In \cite{petit2022tape}, a 3D exploration path planner incorporating explicit contact avoidance constraints for the tether was presented, facilitating safer navigation for single tethered robots in complex three-dimensional spaces.

-The increased complexity of 3D multi-robot scenarios was addressed in \cite{hert1999motion}, where earlier 2D work was extended to three dimensions.
-Further advancements were introduced in \cite{patil2023coordinating} and \cite{cao2023path}, where path planning strategies explicitly considering the topological constraints imposed by multiple interacting tethers in 3D were proposed.
-While these methods advance the state of the art in multi-robot coordination, they are generally designed for offline computation and are not suited for online path planning where real-time implementation is essential.
+The increased complexity of 3D multi-robot scenarios was addressed in \cite{hert1999motion}, where previous 2D work was extended to three dimensions.
+Further advances were introduced in \cite{patil2023coordinating} and \cite{cao2023path}, where path planning strategies explicitly considered the topological constraints imposed by multiple interacting tethers in 3D were proposed.
+While these methods advance the state of the art in multi-robot coordination, they are generally designed for offline computation and are not suited for online planning where real-time performance is needed.

 In summary, existing path planners that account for tether constraints often face limitations for practical online \ac{CPP} in complex 3D settings.
 Many are too computationally intensive for real-time use \cite{mechsy2017novel, hert1999motion, patil2023coordinating, cao2023path}, lack integrated tether-aware CPP frameworks, or rely on simplifying assumptions such as 2D environments or basic obstacle shapes \cite{kim, withy, cao2023neptune}, hindering generalization to real-world inspection tasks.

-To address these limitations, a novel approach named \ac{REACT} is proposed, which enables real-time, entanglement-aware path planning in arbitrary 3D environments.
+To address these limitations, \ac{REACT} is proposed, which enables real-time, entanglement-aware path planning in arbitrary 3D environments.